Why Excel Could Be Hurting Your Construction Company

 In a large construction project, one small data entry could end up easily costing your company millions, and maybe even billions, of dollars.
 Just a slip of a finger could cause you to incorrectly quote materials, underestimate labor costs or create massive scheduling confusions–none of which will help you achieve optimum efficiency in the long-term.
 Alternatively, construction software can provide the essential system of checks and balances that your current Excel spreadsheets and budget templates cannot ensure.
 With easy-to-use systems and templates, already tailor-made with construction projects in mind, you don’t have to worry if you’ve forgotten a critical step in one of your functions.

 Those Who Are Excel Experts… And the Rest of Us: Usability Gap

 Ok, real talk.
 Who doesn’t have to start a Google search every time they want to create a Pivot Table or even a somewhat complicated function?
 Generally, Excel users can be clearly divided into two groups of users: Excel experts and everyone else.
 The rift between these two groups proves that Excel has a major usability gap.
-Some know the program like the back of their hand and can create an Excel budget template in their sleep, while others feel like they’re asleep behind the wheel when they need to add in any function that’s not basic.
+Some know the program like the back of their hand and can create a construction budget template with Excel in their sleep, while others feel like they’re asleep behind the wheel when they need to add in any function that’s not basic.